Make-Data-Count-Community/corpus-app/README.md

 ## Authors and acknowledgment

-Ping Grant van Helsdingen at gvanhels@gmail.com for any other questions.
+Development by Giannis Kopanas and Grant van Helsdingen

+Contact Dione Mentis at dione@coko.foundation for any other questions.